apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 the application's dependent Edgent classes and their transitive dependencies.

-The Edgent samples poms contain configuration information that generates an uber jar in addition to the standard application jar.
+The Edgent samples template project's pom and the Edgent samples poms contain configuration information that generates an uber jar in addition to the standard application jar.
 Eclipse can also export an uber jar.